fleetdm/fleet/handbook/product.md

 ### Intake process

-Intake for new product ideas (feature requests) happens at the 🗣 Product office hours ritual.
+Intake for new product ideas (feature requests) happens at the "Product office hours" meeting.

-At 🗣 Product office hours, all feature requests are discussed and either prioritized or ejected.
+At the "Product office hours" meeting, all feature requests are discussed and either prioritized or ejected.

 A feature request is prioritized when perceived as an important near-term priority by the business.
 When this happens, a release date is tentatively set (within 6 weeks).